andybega/Blair-Sambanis-replication/rep_nosmooth/README.md

-In order to be able to run the models needed to create tables 1 and 2 more quickly than with the original replication code, the code here has been refactored to enable running in parallel.
+In order to be able to run the models needed to create tables 1 and 2 more quickly than with the original replication code, the code here has been re-factored to enable running in parallel.
 Here is a summary of the major changes:

   - `re-save-data.R` changes the format of the saved 1-month and 6-month